pythonclt/RTC-Python-Wrapper/README.markdown

 - requirements.txt - list of required Python packages
 - RTC_helpers.py - Simple file to hold help and __doc__ string text related to the RTC python library.
 - RTC.py - Python library for interacting with the Sunlight Labs Real Time Congress API.
-- RTCtest.py - Simple test file to make sure each function is working.
+- tests/ - Folder containing all tests (files that start with 'test_')
+  - RTCtest.py - File demonstrating some of the API usage.

 Example Usage
 -------------